If you’re wondering where to stay in Bruges, Hotel Prinsenhof is my favorite accommodation in the city. This is my full review that explains why!

 In the main bath area was the jacuzzi and the first thing I did when I checked in was to draw a bath, turn on the jets, pop open a bottle of Duvel, and sip it like a queen out of a wine glass.

-It was the perfect way to spend my first hour at the hotel (I really didn’t want to get out), and to finally warm myself up from the coldness I’d felt since I arrived in Belgium a few days ago.
+It was the perfect way to spend my first hour at the hotel (I really didn’t want to get out), and to finally warm myself up from the coldness I’d felt during my few days in Belgium.

 Plus, I felt more than a little luxe sipping my Duvel in the jacuzzi, and watching the rain come down the window.
 What a way to start out my time in Bruges.